-Ambrose, a 4th century bishop said: The bosoms of the poor, the houses of widows, the mouths of children are the barns which last forever.
-True wealth consists not in what we keep but in what we give away.
-Possessions are a great responsibility.
-The Lord expects us to use them honestly and responsibly and to put them at his service and the service of others.
-We belong to God and all that we have is his as well.
-He expects us to make a good return on what he gives us.
-God loves generosity and he gives liberally to those who share his gifts with others.
-The Pharisees, however, had no room for God or others in their hearts.
-The gospel says they were lovers of money (Luke 16:14).
+God loves generosity and he gives generously and liberally to those who share his gifts with others.
+The Pharisees, however, had no room in their hearts for God.
+The gospel says they were lovers of money.
 Love of money and wealth crowd out love of God and love of neighbor.
-Jesus makes clear that our hearts must either be possessed by God's love or our hearts will be possessed by the love of something else.
-What do you most treasure in your heart?
+Jesus makes clear that our heart must either be possessed by God's love or our heart will be possessed by the love of something else.
+What does your heart most treasure?